Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Problems solved with this construction

 \item If two symbols $\start$ are too close in the initial configuration, they are destroyed by the bootstrapping process (see Section~\ref{section:bootstrapping}).
-If a $\start$ is in a group of $\start$ separated by two cells or less, the rightmost $\start$ sends a sweeping counter and the leftmost one starts a time counter.
-Thus a group of $\start$ separated by two cells or less behave as a single symbol for initialization purposes.
-All the $\start$ except the leftmost one are transformed immediately into oracle signals (supposing the basis of the counter is larger than 3 then they occupy only one cell) and the other cells present initially are erased. \item The Turing machine simulation described in Section~\ref{section:computation} can be adapted to simulate a Turing machine with oracle.
-When there is an oracle query for the value of $\mu([\start])$ with the precision $2^{-i}$ at time $t\in [T_n,T_{n+1}]$, there are two possibilities: \begin{itemize} \item if $n^{-\frac{1}{6}}\leq 2^{-i}$, the Turing machine uses the information stored in the oracle layer to return the frequency of $\start$ on the segment at time 0, and this corresponds to an approximation of $\mu([\start])$ with sufficient precision; \item if $n^{-\frac{1}{6}} > 2^{-i}$, the computation stops, and the previously computed word will be copied at time $T_{n+1}$.
-The same thing happens until time $T_i$, when enough information will be available. \end{itemize} \end{itemize}
+If a $\start$ is in a group of $\start$ separated by two cells or less, the rightmost $\start$ sends a formatting counter and the leftmost one starts a time counter.
+Thus a group of $\start$ separated by two cells or less behave as a single symbol for initialisation purposes.
+Each $\start$ symbol except the leftmost one is transformed immediately into an oracle signal $(1,d)$, where $d$ is the distance to the nearest $\start$ to its left.
+The other cells present initially are erased. \item The Turing machine simulation described in Section~\ref{section:computation} can be adapted to simulate a Turing machine with oracle.
+When there is an oracle query for the value of $\mu([\start])$ with precision $2^{-i}$ at time $t\in [T_n,T_{n+1}]$, there are two possibilities: \begin{itemize} \item if $n^{-\frac{1}{6}}\leq 2^{-i}$, the Turing machine uses the information stored in the oracle layer to return the frequency of $\start$ on the segment at time 0, and this corresponds to an approximation of $\mu([\start])$ with sufficient precision; \item if $n^{-\frac{1}{6}} > 2^{-i}$, the computation stops, and the last word successfully computed is output.
+The same thing happens until a time when enough information is available. \end{itemize} \end{itemize}